BwithE/shelk/README.md

 The user name all the scripts use are ```kali``` and the location of all files and directories are ```/home/kali```

-It also creates the proper log and lib directories.
+It also creates the proper "log" and "lib" directories for the "Filebeat.services".

 Then it copies the modified **_"Filebeat.service"_** which splits into different services based off of data types.